ipa320/jenkins_setup/README.md

 ####Configure Security
 Follow **Configure Global Security**.
 The **Access Control** section gives opportunity to select the **Security Realm**.
 It defines how the users can login.
 Furthermore you can define the permission a specific user or a user group gets granted.
 Therefore choose the 'Project-based Matrix Authorization Strategy' in the **Authorization** subsection.
 The user gets the permission to see the workspace for all his own jobs.
 For the 'Pipestarter' and 'Trigger' job he has also 'Build'-permission.
 If you want to grant further permissions you can do it here.

+**For Administration add one user that has all permissions!**

 ####Set up view
 Create new view. **TODO**